bedops/bedops/docs/content/revision-history.rst

   * Improvements in support for GTF inputs, to allow aribtrary-sized fields (up to system memory and inter-thread buffer allocations), which should reduce or eliminate segmentation faults from buffer overruns on fields larger than former stack defaults.

+* Testing

+  * Our use of Travis CI to automate testing of builds now includes Clang on `their OS X environment <https://docs.travis-ci.com/user/osx-ci-environment/>`_.

 =================
 Previous versions
 =================